leo-hoet/cloud-foundation-fabric/fast/stages/0-bootstrap/README.md

 Provider key names are used by the `cicd_repositories` variable to configure authentication for CI/CD repositories, and generally from your Terraform code whenever you need to configure IAM access or impersonation for federated identities.

-This is a sample configuration of a GitHub and a Gitlab provider.
+This is a sample configuration with GitHub, Gitlab and Okta providers.
 Every parameter is optional.

-The `custom_settings` attributes are used to configure the provider to work with privately managed installations of Github and Gitlab:
+The `custom_settings` attributes are used to configure the provider to work with privately managed installations of Github, Gitlab or customize settings for Okta:

 - `issuer_uri` (defaults to the public platforms one if not set)
 - `audience` (defaults to the public URL of the provider if not set, as recommended in the [WIF FAQ section](https://cloud.google.com/iam/docs/best-practices-for-using-workload-identity-federation#provider-audience))